crowbartools/MixrElixr/README.md

 A Google Chrome extension that provides options and tweaks to improve your [Mixer.com](http://mixer.com) viewing experience.
 Built with love by the [Firebot](https://github.com/Firebottle/Firebot) team.

-**Disclaimer**

-MixrElixr is neither created nor endorsed by Mixer or Microsoft.
+**Disclaimer**: MixrElixr is neither created nor endorsed by Mixer or Microsoft.
 It is created by the community for the community.
-If you have questions or concerns, please reach out to us: [@MixrElixr](http://twitter.com/mixrelixr)

 ## How To Use
 1) Install the extension from the Google Web Store